 Let’s say you want to talk about a niche topic such as the increasing delay in the production of computer chips causing the inability of the tech industry to meet the rising demand for electronics during the lockdown.
 Maybe your first title would be “Computer Chip Shortages Hinder the Electronic Market”.
 It’s straightforward but does it really invite more investigation out of the potential viewer?

-The title already summarized the article which gives no real incentive to read through the whole thing just to land into the conclusion that computer chip shortages really do hinder the electronics market.
-How about “You Won’t Be Getting that New Gadget Anytime Soon”?
+The title already summarized the article which gives no real incentive to read through the whole thing just to land to the conclusion that computer chip shortages really do hinder the electronics market.
+How about “You Won’t Be Getting That New Gadget Anytime Soon”?
 The new title now creates a curiosity gap for the viewer to potentially explore.
 Deliberately ambiguous but, it’s not an entirely false statement to make.

 You want to make sure that your titles are interesting enough to invite further exploration or you can easily lose the trust of your viewers by overpromising the content that you have.
 Titles such as “This is the Greatest Life Hack!” or “You Wouldn’t Believe What Just Happened!” all sound too generic and hyperbolic.
-You are setting yourself up to disappointing your viewer if you hype up something that isn’t as grand as you made it up to be.
-This can cause a downward domino effect for your content’s interaction rates.
+You are setting yourself up to disappoint your viewer if you hype up something that isn’t as grand as you made it up to be.
+This can cause a downward domino effect on your content’s interaction rates.